-When the main foods on your menu consist of Quebec products, you’re differentiating yourself with freshness, flavour and quality.
+Available for you to discover from June to October.
+When the main foods on your menu consist of Quebec products, you will be differentiating yourself with freshness, flavour, and quality.

-The second half of summer is the best time for harvesting fruits and vegetables in Quebec.
+The second half of the summer is the best time for harvesting fruits and vegetables in Quebec.

 All restaurant owners are proud of their

-Quebec advantage: we possess quality water and arable land, which allow us to maximize production while respecting our environment.
+The Quebec advantage: we possess quality water and fertile land, which allow us to maximize production while respecting the environment.

 Examples: potatoes, carrots, celery, beets, radishes and sunchokes

-Quebec advantage: we benefit from new harvests on site.
-They are valorized by restaurant owners who aren’t afraid to think outside the box, , not only when it comes to food preparation but also trying new ingredients and flavours.
+The Quebec advantage: our harvests are valued by restaurant owners who are not afraid to think outside the box, not only when it comes to food preparation but also when experimenting with new ingredients and flavours.

-Pioneer of greenhouse cultivation because of the weather, Quebec uses greenhouses to grow fruits and vegetables up to 12 months a year.
-A true testament to technological know-how, fruit and vegetable greenhouse cultures have two significant advantages:
+Quebec is a pioneer of greenhouse cultivation; local fruits and vegetables are grown in Quebec greenhouses for up to 12 months per year.
+A true testament to technological know-how, fruit and vegetable greenhouse products have two significant advantages:

-The best-known greenhouse products are tomatoes and strawberries, but that’s just the beginning.
+Quebec’s most well-known greenhouse products are tomatoes and strawberries, but that’s just the tip of the iceberg.

-Hydroculture enables plants to grow in water with a nutritious solution favouring growth.
+Hydroculture allows plants to grow in water enhanced with nutrients that favour growth.

-The need for hydroponics stems from the lack of available land, but it’s also in response to the intense cold and lack of light many months of the year.
+Quebec’s need for hydroponics stems from a lack of available land, but it is also a response to the intense cold and lack of light for many months of the year.

-Quebec advantage: innovation!
-The extreme weather conditions of Quebec’s long winters are a motive for researching new ways to develop food self-sufficiency.
+The Quebec advantage: innovation!
+The extreme weather conditions of Quebec’s long winters drive research into develop new ways of improving food self-sufficiency.
 Producer-entrepreneurs are innovative and support one another’s new technological capabilities and business models.

-The ultimate time for sharing and intergenerational get-togethers, the August to September harvest period brings people closer to producers.
+The ultimate time for sharing and intergenerational get-togethers, the August-September harvest period brings people closer to food producers.

-This period officially kicks off with corn, followed by apples, pears and all the other Quebec fruits.
+This period is officially kicked off with corn, followed by apples, pears and all other Quebec fruits.

-Quebec advantage: the tradition of transmitting fundamental values
+The Quebec advantage: the tradition of transmitting fundamental values from generation to generation.